 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Perfectly sweetened chocolate ginger date balls are made so fast and easy in a food processor.
-No baking required, these are the perfect holiday dessert.
-Make a batch to snack on while you’re around the house, or make a big double batch of these no bake dessert balls to bring to your next holiday party.
+These sweetened chocolate ginger date balls are made so fast and easy in a food processor.
+No baking required.
+These are the perfect holiday dessert.
+Make a batch to snack on while you’re around the house, or make a big double batch of these dessert balls to bring to your next holiday party.

 Why I love These chocolate ginger dessert balls